Nursing Shortage: There’s a Demand for Qualified Nurses

-- In 2006, many statewide initiatives were started to encourage current nurses to return to school to earn graduate degrees to teach the next generation of nurses.
+- Statewide initiatives are started to encourage current nurses to return to school to earn graduate degrees to teach the next generation of nurses.

 - Nursing colleges and universities are forming strategic partnerships and seeking private support to help expand student capacity in schools.

-- In September 2010, AACN announced the plan to expand NursingCAS, the nation’s centralized application service for RN programs, to include graduate nursing programs.
+- In September 2010, AACN expandwd NursingCAS, the nation’s centralized application service for RN programs, to include graduate nursing programs.
 This plan is expected to maximize the educational capacity of schools of nursing.

 Online Nursing Programs to the Rescue

 Nursing schools are increasingly unable to accommodate the influx of new students because they don’t have enough space or qualified teachers.
-To make up for this challenge, one thing that schools such as University of Phoenix, South University and Kaplan University are doing is developing high-quality online nursing programs.
+To make up for this challenge, one thing that schools such as South University and Purdue University Global are doing is developing high-quality online nursing programs.